 The smooth spooling of wire rope is critical to effective lifting and winching operations.
-CRIS SEIDENATHER, managing director of Lebus International GmbH in Germany, reveals some secrets

-The Lebus groove remains parallel to the flange except for two crossover sections common problem associated with wire rope is snagging on the winch drum, when an outer layer becomes trapped between wraps of underlying rope.
+CRIS SEIDENATHER, managing director of Lebus International GmbH in Germany, reveals some secrets common problem associated with wire rope is snagging on the winch drum, when an outer layer becomes trapped between wraps of underlying rope.
 Another common problem is damage to the lower layers caused by crushing from outer layers.
 With multiple layers of rope on a drum, the pressure on lower layers is immense.